Chevrolet Cruze Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Chevrolet Cruze insurance rates for other coverage scenarios.
+The chart below shows average Chevrolet Cruze insurance rates for additional coverage choices and driver risks.

 • The best full coverage rate is $777

-• Drivers with multiple tickets or accidents could pay up to $2,968
+• Drivers with multiple tickets or accidents could pay at least $2,968

 View Chart as Image